ardms/UK-electricity-market-analysis/README.md

 # Scope

-This is an investigation into the impact of Solar and Wind enery production
+This is an investigation into the impact of Solar and Wind energy production